Skip to main content

 Findings

 When we steer models toward harmful behavior, they consistently produce worse outputs targeting Jewish people.
-This pattern appears across five leading open-source models—revealing that alignment training suppresses but doesn't eliminate these biases.
+This pattern appears across five leading open-source models—revealing that safety training suppresses but doesn't eliminate these biases.

 DeepSeek